oscaremeryn/spotifetch/README.md

 # spotifetch
-A spotify artist scraping CLI
+A spotify scraping service for offline use with Swing Music